-The article considers problems of pension system reforms arising in most countries with transition economy.
-As a solution introduction of multi-pillar system of pension provision is recommended.
-This system supposes existence of pillars based on the principles of both pay-as-you-go system and funded system.
-Nonetheless, introduction of mandatory funded pension system is connected with substantial risks.
+Solving problems that arise in countries with transition economy when reforming the pension system by introducing multi-pillar system of pension provision is recommended.
 The presented article is devoted to the analysis of the risks of introduction of mandatory funded pension system and the main mechanisms of mitigation of risks as well as the social aspects of the reform.

-Key words: financial system stability, pension system reform, minimum subsistence level, transition economy, capital market.
+Key words: financial system stability, pension system reform, minimum subsistence level, transition economy, capital market

-Urgency: In most countries with transition economy there is a challenge of securing minimum subsistence level for the people above retirement age.
+In most countries with transition economy there is a challenge of securing minimum subsistence level for the people above retirement age.